 - Camping is prohibited except at numbered sites in areas designated for camping.

-- Maximum length of stay is 14 nights from Memorial Day through Labor Day weekends.
+- Maximum length of stay is 14 nights, May 1 through Labor Day.

 - Bicycle helmets are required by law for guests 15 years old and younger.

 - Not more than two motor vehicles are permitted on a campsite at any time.
 A non-family camping group may have only one camping unit (tent, trailer, motor home, camper van, etc.) on its campsite.
 A family camping group, may be permitted to have one (1) or two (2) small tents on its campsite in addition to the main camping unit.
 (A family is defined as parents or guardians and their dependent children)

 - Checkout for campsites is noon.